LanceNorskog/deep-scurve/README.md

 This is the only use that I can find via a quick search of the literature.
 There don't seem to be any applications of space-filling curves to actual images or tensor data (image sequences, geology data).

 ## Acknowledgements
 All of the IPython notebooks were written and debugged on Google's Colab free tier.
-The Hilbert curve code was lifted from Aldo Cortesi's [scurve](https://github.com/cortesi/scurve) package for Python.
-It is only released for Python 2, so I ~~hacked it up~~ ported it to Python 3.

 *(Colab: where some days are better than others ™)*